-- 2. Information as to how ownership or other property interests may have been determined (e.g., verbal claims of ownership, titles, public records). - A space for the signature of the person from whom cash or property is being seized. - 4.
-A tear-off portion or copy, which should be given to the person from whom cash or property is being seized, that includes the legal authority for the seizure, information regarding the process to contest the seizure and a detailed description of the items seized. - (g) Ensuring that officers who may be involved in asset forfeiture receive training in the proper use of the seizure forms and the forfeiture process.
+- 2. Information as to how ownership or other property interests may have been determined (e.g., verbal claims of ownership, titles, public records). - 3.
+A space for the signature of the person from whom cash or property is being seized. - 4.
+A tear-off portion or copy, which should be given to the person from whom cash or property, is being seized, that includes the legal authority for the seizure, information regarding the process to contest the seizure and a detailed description of the items seized. - (g) Ensuring that officers who may be involved in asset forfeiture receive training in the proper use of the seizure forms and the forfeiture process.
 The training should be developed in consultation with the appropriate legal counsel and may be accomplished through traditional classroom education, electronic media, Daily Training Bulletins (DTBs) or Department Directives.
 The training should cover this policy and address any relevant statutory changes and court decisions. - (h) Reviewing each asset forfeiture case to ensure that: - 1.
 Written documentation of the seizure and the items seized is in the case file. - 2.
 Independent legal review of the circumstances and propriety of the seizure is made in a timely manner. - 3.
 Notice of seizure has been given in a timely manner to those who hold an interest in the seized property. - 4.
 Property is promptly released to those entitled to its return (Health and Safety Code § 11488.2). - 5.
 All changes to forfeiture status are forwarded to any supervisor who initiates a forfeiture case. - 6.
 Any cash received is deposited with the fiscal agent. - 7.
 Assistance with the resolution of ownership claims and the release of property to those entitled is provided. - 8.
 Current minimum forfeiture thresholds are communicated appropriately to officers. - 9.
-This policy and any related policies are periodically reviewed and updated to reflect current federal and state statutes and case law. - (i) Ensuring that a written plan that enables the Chief of Police to address any extended absence of the forfeiture reviewer, thereby ensuring that contact information for other law enforcement officers and attorneys who may assist in these matters is available.
+This policy and any related policies are periodically reviewed and updated to reflect current federal and state statutes and case law. - (i) Ensuring that a written plan that enables the Chief Probation Officer to address any extended absence of the forfeiture reviewer, thereby ensuring that contact information for other law enforcement officers and attorneys who may assist in these matters is available.

-- (j) Ensuring that the process of selling or adding forfeited property to the department's regular inventory is in accordance with all applicable laws and consistent with the department's use and disposition of similar property. - (k) Keeping a manual that details the statutory grounds for forfeitures and department procedures related to asset forfeiture, including procedures for prompt notice to interest holders, the expeditious release of seized property, where appropriate, and the prompt resolution of claims of innocent ownership (Heath and Safety Code § 11469). - (I) Providing copies of seized business records to the person or business from whom such records were seized, when requested (Heath and Safety Code §11471). - (m) Notifying the California Franchise Tax Board when there is reasonable cause to believe that the value of seized property exceeds \$5,000.00 (Health and Safety Code § 11471.5).
+- (j) Ensuring that the process of selling or adding forfeited property to the department's regular inventory is in accordance with all applicable laws and consistent with the department's use and disposition of similar property. - (k) Keeping a manual that details the statutory grounds for forfeitures and department procedures related to asset forfeiture, including procedures for prompt notice to interest holders, the expeditious release of seized property, where appropriate, and the prompt resolution of claims of innocent ownership (Heath and Safety Code § 11469). - (I) Providing copies of seized business records to the person or business from whom such records were seized, when requested (Heath and Safety Code §11471). - (m) Notifying the California Franchise Tax Board when there is reasonable cause to believe that the value of seized property exceeds \$5,000.00 (Health and Safety Code § 11471.5). - (n) Process all federal seizures shared with the Probation Department through the Narcotics Task Force to ensure the Department receives appropriate funding pursuant to the current Memorandum of Agreement with the Drug Enforcement Agency.